 The score is particularly for science and history-based questions in reading, writing, math.
 The scale of each cross-test is from 8 to 38.

-It's the score you will not see on the SAT score report as it is a score only given on the PSAT score report.
+You will not see the score on the SAT score report as it is a score only given on the PSAT score report.
 This score is for the scholarship qualification used by National Merit Scholarship Corporation.
 The scale range of this score is from 48 to 228.

 The percentile is the score you may get confused with a percentage, but both these are different.
 The Percentage is a score by a fraction of 100.
 And a percentile is your score comparison with the other test-takers.